 Introduction to Montgomery, Ohio

 Montgomery, Ohio, in Hamilton county, is 7 miles NE of Cincinnati, Ohio.
 The city is conveniently located inside the Cincinnati metropolitan area.
-There are an estimated 10,163 people in Montgomery.

 The area now known as Montgomery was uninhabited till the year 1795.
 In its initial days, Montgomery served as a coach stop on Cincinnati - Columbus - Cleveland Road.
 The early settlement suffered much due to the constant Native American attacks.
 Farmers began to settle in Montgomery after General Anthony Wayne defeated the Indians in 1794.
 Most of its settlers were from Montgomery, New York, and named this area after their former hometown.

-Montgomery and nearby Attractions
+Montgomery and Nearby Attractions